 Who’s it for?
 The iMac is great for both novices and demanding users.
 It can handle general-purpose and heavy-duty tasks equally well.
 It’s ideal for someone who needs to buy a complete computer setup (keyboard, mouse or trackpad, and display) and wants to maximize workspace efficiency.

 What are the specifications?
-Four iMac models are currently available.
-Two of them have 21.5-inch displays, while the other two have 27-inch displays.
+Five iMac models are currently available.
+Three of them have 21.5-inch displays, while the other two have 27-inch displays.
 All iMacs come standard with 8GB of memory and a 1TB hard drive.

 The entry-level 21.5-inch $1099 iMac has a dual-core 1.4GHz Core i5 processor and Intel HD Graphics 5000 graphics.
 The 21.5-inch $1299 iMac has a 2.7GHz quad-core Core i5 processor and Intel Iris Pro integrated graphics.
 The 21.5-inch $1499 iMac includes a 2.9GHz quad-core Core i5 processor and a discrete Nvidia GeForce GT 750M graphics processor with 1GB of video memory.
 The hard drives in the 21.5-inch iMac models are 5400-rpm drives.